jtbnz/TruckChecks/scripts/readme.md

     $apikey = "your_actual_apikey_here"; // Replace with your API key
     ```

 2. **Paths**: Ensure the PHP script is accessible to the bash script.
-The path to this script will be referenced in `cron_script.sh`.
+The path to this script will be referenced in `email_checks.sh`.

 3. **Changing the Public Holiday Anniversary Check**: By default, the script is set to ignore all "Anniversary Day" holidays except for "Auckland Anniversary Day".
 If you need to change this to a different anniversary, modify this line: